One of the first hacks to ever get widespread public attention occurred on the night of April 27, 1986.

 - Records affected: unknown

-- What was compromised: more than 18,000 organizations and governments at risk; attacks activated against approximately 50 organizations including U.S. government agencies
+- What was compromised: more than 18,000 organizations and government entities at risk; attacks activated against approximately 50 organizations including U.S. government agencies

-- Who attacked: The U.S. Attorney General says it appears to be Russia-backed hackers, however, Microsoft reported it had detected two different sets of attacks which were compromising SolarWinds software updates.
+- Who attacked: The U.S. Attorney General said it appears to be Russia-backed hackers; however, Microsoft reported it had detected two different sets of attacks which were compromising SolarWinds software updates.